Pet-projects/real-angular-rooms/README.md

 - <a href="http://gruntjs.com/">Grunt</a> to build & deploy the API;

 This project is OS agnostic, at least for now :)
-Follow the next steps to run it on your computer.

-Feel free to fork it or help us to improve this PoC (here is the [roadmap](#roadmap)).

 #Top level architecture